High-Order Pooling for Graph Neural Networks with Tensor Decomposition: Related Work and Discussion

-\textbf{Tensor Methods}\quad One benefit of using tensors is to reduce heavy computations in training.
-Authors in \cite{trabelsi2017deep,le2021parameterized} design weight-sharing models by quaternion algebras for reducing computation costs.
-Tensor methods also allow one to define meaningful geometries to build more expressive models.
+\textbf{Tensor Methods}\quad Tensor methods allow one to define meaningful geometries to build more expressive models.
 Authors in \cite{zhang2019quaternion,le2021parameterized} define geometries of tensor networks on complex or hypercomplex manifolds, their models encompass greater freedom in the choice of the product between the algebra elements. \cite{castellana2022tensor} develop a general framework for both probabilistic and neural models for tree-structured data with a tensor-based aggregation function. \cite{castellana2020learning} leverages permutation-invariant CP-based aggregation function to capture high-order interactions in NLP tasks.
 Using multiplicative interactions as a powerful source of non-linearities in neural network models have been studied previously for convolutional~\cite{cohen2016expressive,cohen2016deep,levine2018deep} and recurrent networks~\cite{sharir2017expressive,sutskever2011generating,wu2016multiplicative}.
 The connection between such multiplicative interactions with tensor networks have been leveraged both from theoretical and practical perspectives.
-The CP layer can be seen as a graph generalization of the convolutional and recurrent arithmetic circuits considered in~\cite{cohen2016deep} and~\cite{sharir2017expressive}, respectively.
+The CP layer can be seen as a graph generalization of the convolutional and recurrent arithmetic circuits considered in~\cite{cohen2016deep} and~\cite{levine2018benefits}, respectively.